WOW! Internet Review

 WOW! vs. Charter Spectrum

 Charter Spectrum is the second-largest ISP in the US, and its coverage area overlaps significantly with WOW!’s.
-In J.D.
-Power’s ISP satisfaction study (North Central region), Spectrum scored slightly better than WOW! in both overall satisfaction and reliability.
 Spectrum customers in some areas can get double the speed for close to the same price as WOW!’s 100 Mbps plan.
 In addition to a 30-day satisfaction guarantee like WOW’s, Spectrum will pay up to $500 in early termination fees for switchers who want to get out of a contract with another provider.
 If it’s available in your area and you want that extra speed, Spectrum is worth looking into.

 WOW! vs. Comcast Xfinity

 With service in 40 states, Comcast Xfinity is also available in many areas that WOW! services, and it often tops WOW! for speed.
-On the Netflix ISP Speed Index, which measures “prime time Netflix performance,” Xfinity ranks high at #3, while WOW! clocks in at #8.
+On the Netflix ISP Speed Index, which measures “prime time Netflix performance,” Xfinity ranks high at number four, while WOW! clocks in at #8.
 Xfinity also offers higher top speeds, up to a whopping 2,000 Mbps (2 Gbps) in some areas.
 In addition, it received a perfect 5/5 Power Circles for reliability in J.D.
-Power’s ISP satisfaction study (North Central region), while WOW! scored 2/5 Power Circles.
+Power’s ISP satisfaction study (North Central region), while WOW! wasn't rated.
 If consistently high speeds and reliability are important to you, Xfinity may be the way to go.
-Keep in mind, though, that Xfinity customers pay an installation fee of $60-$90, even if they choose DIY installation.
+Keep in mind, though, that Xfinity customers pay an installation fee of $30-$90, even if they choose DIY installation.